sindresorhus/add-asset-webpack-plugin/readme.md

 If a function, it will receive the [`compilation` instance](https://webpack.js.org/api/compilation/).
 And if the function returns a promise, it will be awaited.

+## FAQ

+### Can I import the dynamically created files?

+No. This plugin creates assets in the output directory, not importable modules.
+For virtual modules that can be imported, use [`webpack-virtual-modules`](https://github.com/sysgears/webpack-virtual-modules) instead.

 ## Related

 - [node-env-webpack-plugin](https://github.com/sindresorhus/node-env-webpack-plugin) - Simplified `NODE_ENV` handling